 As with all urban design projects the development had several key constraints which needed to be managed and designed as part of the work.
 The major factors that needed to be dealt with and addressed included:

-- Essential Circulation – Pedestrian, vehicles, emergency vehicles, stalls and activities needed to be accommodated.
+- Essential Circulation – Pedestrians, vehicles, emergency vehicles, stalls and activities needed to be accommodated.

 - Existing drainage was under-utilised and there was a client desire to undertake stormwater treatment / WSUD / passive irrigation, within the realities of the space and services.

 - The proposed paving type, style and performance were critical to the design.